State of Mexico: Education

 The state has over three million students who attend about 15,000 schools from kindergarten to high school.
 It is the largest school system in the country after that of Mexico City.
 However, as late as 1990, there were over half a million people who were illiterate over the age of 15.

 The state university is the Universidad Autónoma del Estado de México (UAEM) which offers 48 majors.
 This and other institutes of higher education have an enrollment of over 100,000 students.
-The beginnings of this institution go back to 1828, when the first Instituto Literario for the state was established in what is now the borough of Tlalpan in Mexico City.
-It was reestablished in Toluca in 1833.
+The beginnings of this institution go back to 1828 when the first Instituto Literario for the state was established in what is now the borough of Tlalpan in Mexico City.
+It was re-established in Toluca in 1833.
 In 1886, the name was changed to the Instituto Científico y Literario.
-In 1943, the institution gained autonomy from direct state control and in 1956, it was reorganized as the UAEM.
+In 1943, the institution gained autonomy from direct state control, and in 1956, it was reorganized as the UAEM.
 In 1964, the Ciudad Universitaria on the west side of Toluca was constructed.

 Another important public university is the Universidad Autónoma de Chapingo, located in Texcoco.
 It is an agricultural college offering technical and bachelor's degrees.
 The school began as the Escuela Nacional de Agricultura (National School of Agriculture) which was founded in 1854 at the Monastery of San Jacinto in Mexico City.
-The school was moved in 1923 to the ex Hacienda of Chapingo President Álvaro Obregón.
-One distinguishing feature of the campus is the mural done in the old chapel, now University Ceremonies Room by Diego Rivera called “Tierra Fecundada” (Fertile Land).
+The school was moved in 1923 to the ex Hacienda of Chapingo by President Álvaro Obregón.
+One distinguishing feature of the campus is the mural done in the old chapel, now University Ceremonies Room by Diego Rivera called "Tierra Fecundada" (Fertile Land).
 It is considered to be one of Rivera's best works.
 More recently, the school acquired an unnamed mural by Luis Nishizawa.
 This work depicts the agriculture of Mexico in both the past and the present.
-It is placed in a building that is commonly called “El Partenon”.
+It is placed in a building that is commonly called "El Partenón".

 Other important educational institutions include the Universidad Technológica del Sur del Estado de Mexico Universidad Tecnológica del Sur del Estado de México and a campus of the ITESM Tecnológico de Monterrey Campus Toluca.

-Recently, the Tecnológico de Estudios Superiores de Ecatepec (TESE) has become relevant due to the number of students, careers and location.
+Recently, the Tecnológico de Estudios Superiores de Ecatepec (TESE) has become relevant due to the number of students, careers, and location.